Local hospitals welcome first babies of 2023 - NewsBreak

 13abc.com

-Family Members of Divine Rehabilitation and Nursing Residents Raise Quality of Care Concerns
+Family of Divine Rehabilitation and Nursing residents raise quality of care concerns

-Ceremony to remember lives lost to violence in Toledo in 2022.
-A memorial service remembering Toledoans killed in violent situations in 2022 will be held January 18 at St. George Church at 5:00 p.m.
-The city recorded 64 murders last year.
+TOLEDO, Ohio (WTVG) - Some family members allege a local nursing home and rehabilitation center mistreated their loved ones, saying their trust has been violated.
+The family members with residents at Divine Rehabilitation and Nursing say a string of deficiencies have them fearing the worst.
+All Joyce Morris wants is...

 13abc.com